yuvalsol/POCOGenerator/README.md

 # Schemas

-The process of retrieving the schema of data objects (tables, views...) is mainly done through `GetSchema()` methods from `DbConnection` class.
+The process of retrieving the schema of database objects (tables, views...) is mainly done through `GetSchema()` methods from `DbConnection` class.
 The class `DbConnection`, which `SqlConnection` and `MySqlConnection` inherit from, has several `GetSchema()` methods which do exactly as their name suggests.
 They return the schema information from the specified data source.
 You can pass, to the `GetSchema()` method, the type of object that you're looking for and list of restrictions which are usually used to filter on database name, schema name and the name of the object.
 A full list of object types and restricts can be found on these pages [SQL Server Schema Collections
 ](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/sql-server-schema-collections "SQL Server Schema Collections ") and [Schema Restrictions](https://learn.microsoft.com/en-us/dotnet/framework/data/adonet/schema-restrictions "Schema Restrictions").